 - Time: Neonates are completely reliant on their parents for feeding and toileting which is required every 2-4 hours, including overnight.

 - Availability - After being admitted to the centre, kittens will need to be collected as soon as possible.
-You will need to be available to collect kittens from our Centre at short notice.
+You will need to be available to collect kittens from our Napier Centre at short notice

 What does fostering involve?

-- Round the clock care including feeding, cleaning and toileting your foster animals.
-Fostering can be needed for up to 8 weeks.
+- Around-the-clock care including feeding, cleaning and toileting your foster animals

 - Picking up your foster animal and required supplies.
 We’ll give you food, bedding, toys, medicine and anything else it needs

-For: Foster parent - Neonate kittens at Hamilton Centre
+For: Foster parent - Neonate kittens at Hastings Centre

 Thank you for your interest in fostering an animal from SPCA.
 Foster families are vital to the work of SPCA, and we simply couldn't help the huge number of animals we do without foster families, who provide love and care for animals in their own homes every year.